Albertino2020/cex.io-trading-bot/README.md

 While in the command prompt, type 'cd' and press ENTER to make sure you are in the root directory.

-type 'git clone https://github.com/Albertino2020/cex.io-trading-bot.git' and press ENTER, to copy the program to your local machine. screenshot
+Type 'git clone https://github.com/Albertino2020/cex.io-trading-bot.git' and press ENTER, to copy the program to your local machine.

-type 'cd cex.io-trading-bot' and press ENTER, to go to the CEX.io Bot folder in your local machine.
+Type 'cd cex.io-trading-bot' and press ENTER, to go to the CEX.io Bot folder in your local machine.

 Type 'bin/main.rb' and press ENTER to run the Bot.

-How to Use the Bot

 ### Usage